RiverABCD/OAC/README.md

 * add Destructible mesh
 * add START&EXIT UI
 * add MovingPlatform only see on server
-* add code for somebody can see on client too
+* add code for somebody can see on client too(synchronic)
+* platform backwards and forwards